2022 FIFA World Cup: Qualification

 FIFA's six continental confederations organised their own qualifying competitions.
 All 211 FIFA member associations were eligible to enter qualification.
 The Qatari national team, as hosts, qualified automatically for the tournament.
-However, the Asian Football Confederation (AFC) obliged Qatar to participate in the Asian qualifying stage as the first two rounds also act as qualification for the 2023 AFC Asian Cup.
+They still participated in the Asian qualifying stage as the first two rounds also acted as qualification for the 2023 AFC Asian Cup.
 Since Qatar reached the final stage as winners in their group, Lebanon, the fifth-best second place team, advanced instead.
-France, the reigning World Cup champions, qualified for the event through European qualification.
+Qatar were the only team making their debut in the FIFA World Cup, becoming the first hosts to make their tournament debut since Italy in 1934.